W-David-Porter/acim/src/workbook/part-i/13-a-meaningless-world-engenders-fear/index.md

 ³You are not expected to believe the statement at this point, and will probably dismiss it as preposterous.
 ⁴Note carefully, however, any signs of overt or covert fear which it may arouse.

-6. This is our first attempt at stating an explicit cause and effect relationship of a kind which you are very inexperienced in recognising.
+6. This is our first attempt at stating an explicit cause and effect relationship of a kind which you are very inexperienced in recognizing.
 ²Do not dwell on the concluding statement, and try not even to think of it except during the practice periods.
 ³That will suffice at present.